-Eligible construction activities under the Moving Ahead for Progress in the 21st Century law are noted in Section 1 of this Policy Guide.
+Eligible construction activities under the Fixing America's Surface Transportation law are noted in Section 1 of this Policy Guide.
 Notable differences from previous transportation authorization bills include the ineligibility of bicycle or pedestrian safety education for adults.

 The TAP-C does not anticipate many applications for non-infrastructure projects at present.
 As such, no quantitative measures for efficacy or need have been developed at this time.
 Applicants interested in applying for TAP funding for non-infrastructure projects should submit a narrative proposal not to exceed seven (7) pages in length.
 Narratives should be organized to address the key priority areas identified by the TAP-C below: